Published:

 Bond has always been tied to real-world products, from his signature appreciation of cars and watches (especially when they’re deadly weapons in their own right) to his love of Vesper Martinis, shaken, not stirred.

-In the 3 minutes and 14 seconds of trailer footage seen so far, we spotted a whole bunch of Omega watches, including an unreleased model, as well as the fact the man himself is driving an Aston Martin again—probably the Aston Martin V8.
+In the 3 minutes and 14 seconds of the initial teaser trailer footage we spotted a whole bunch of Omega watches, including an unreleased model, as well as the fact the man himself is driving an Aston Martin again—probably the Aston Martin V8.
+In this new demo, we got to see a few of Bond’s new toys, including a specialised watch that allows him to hack and interact with the world around him.

 These are all undoubtedly geared up to the extreme by Q, with Bond seen accidentally kicking off a hidden thruster on a nearby dirt bike with the press of a button, and are likely to play a key role in the new agent’s success in tracking down his mark.
 I honestly can’t wait to cruise around in a Bond car, especially if there are hidden machine guns or something.